ISP2024/movierental-Thanawas-Sirilertsathit/README.md

 2.1.
 The code symptom is Feature Envy.
 Some fields moved to another class so it should also move to another class as well.
 2.2.
 Single Responsibility Principle because Movie handle only movie detail stuff but Rental handle only price and point logic.
+5.2.
+I moved the price_code to Rental because

+-   Information Expert : Rental knows about pricing logic and how to determine price for movie renting.
+Meanwhile Movie knows about movie details such as title, year and genre.
+To move price_code to Rental should be more suitable.

+-   Single Responsibility Priciple : Rental handles pricing and point logic.
+Movie handles only detail of the movie.

+-   Low Coupling : Change in Rental does not effect much on Movie because it is already encapsulated.